-The mailing address of the Company's principal executive office is Suite 209, No. 656 Lingshi Road, Jing'an District, Shanghai, 200072, People's Republic of China, and its telephone number is (86) 138-1779-6110.
-The Company's official website is https://suncartech.com/.
+The Company's principal executive offices are located at Suite 209, No. 656 Lingshi Road, Jing'an District, Shanghai, 200072, People's Republic of China, and its telephone number is (86) 138-1779-6110.
+The Company's website is https://suncartech.com/.
 The information contained on, or accessible through, the Company's website is not incorporated by reference into this prospectus, and you should not consider it a part of this prospectus.